 Watch More

-Your turn!
-Are you going to commit to pitching during the holidays?
-What tactics or messages will you use in your pitches?
+What has been your experience pitching during the holidays?
+What tactics or messages do you use in your pitches?
 Let us know in the comments below.